Medical expert of the article

 - E03 Other forms of hypothyroidism:

-- E03.3 Post-infectious hypothyroidism.
+- E03.3 Postinfectious hypothyroidism.

-- E03.4 Thyroid atrophy (acquired).
-Excluded: congenital atrophy of the thyroid gland (E03.1).
+- E03.4 Thyroid atrophy (acquired) Excludes: congenital thyroid atrophy (E03.1).

 - E03.5 Myxedema coma.

-- E03.8 Other specified hypothyroidism.
+- E03.8 Other specified hypothyroidisms.

-- Unspecified E03.9 Hypothyroidism, myxedema BSU.
+- E03.9 Hypothyroidism, unspecified, Myxedema NEC.

-- Control of exchange processes.
+- Control of metabolic processes.

-- Metabolism regulation: fats, proteins, carbohydrates, calcium.
+- Regulation of metabolism: fats, proteins, carbohydrates, calcium.

 - Formation of intellectual abilities.

-- Synthesis of retinol in the liver.
+- Retinol synthesis in the liver.

 Epidemiology

-Causes of the congenital hypothyroidism
+Causes congenital hypothyroidism

 - Decreased sensitivity to thyroid hormones.